 - SEO Checklist - uses best practices to check your website for proper search engine optimization.
 It eliminates guesswork by creating a functional to-do list of modules and tasks that remain.

 Drupal’s content management system is perfectly structured for search optimization and its core features support many of the critical SEO elements.
 But, SEO is only part of the story.
-In the next post, we’ll explore some of the do’s and don’ts and things to keep in mind once you’re on Drupal 8.
+In the next post, we’ll sit down with Sprout Social's Chief Marketing Officer to discuss how she is using her CMS to achieve her business goals.